Please ensure Javascript is enabled for purposes of website accessibility

 All four of those casino projects were passed via local referendum in 2020, but Richmond voters rejected the Urban One casino project in 2021 and 2023 votes.
 Earlier this year, Virginia General Assembly lawmakers passed legislation that gave Petersburg a chance to host a casino, pending voters’ approval of a referendum on the November ballot, and barred Richmond from a third try.
 The state’s casino laws cap the number of casinos to one per city in five designated cities: Bristol, Danville, Norfolk, Portsmouth and now Petersburg, which replaced Richmond.

-Baltimore-based Cordish Cos., which was among competing casino developers in Richmond, and Bruce Smith, a Virginia Beach developer and NFL Hall of Fame member, teamed up to vie for the opportunity to develop a casino in Petersburg.
+Baltimore-based Cordish Cos., which was among competing casino developers in Richmond, and Smith, a NFL Hall of Fame member and owner of Bruce Smith Enterprise, teamed up to vie for the opportunity to develop a casino in Petersburg.
 Five development groups put in bids, and in April, a controversy erupted when Petersburg city councilors accused Petersburg-based state Sen. Lashrecse Aird, who sponsored legislation to hold a casino referendum vote in Petersburg, of pressuring city officials to choose Bally’s Corp. as developer.

 Aird disputed the allegation, and Petersburg City Council ultimately chose Cordish as the casino’s developer.
 In 2022, the Petersburg council voted to approve Cordish as a potential casino developer, as Petersburg officials began trying to win state approval to hold a casino referendum there following the casino’s first defeat in Richmond.